pewresearch/pewanalytics/docs_source/examples.rst

 Cleaning text
 -----------------------------------------------------

 When working with text data, pre-processing is an essential first task.
-The `pewanalytics.text` module \
+The :py:mod:`pewanalytics.text` module \
-contains a wide range of tools for working with text data, among them the `TextCleaner` class that provides \
+contains a wide range of tools for working with text data, among them the :py:class:`pewanalytics.text.TextCleaner` \
-a wide range of pre-processing options for cleaning your text.
+class that provides a wide range of pre-processing options for cleaning your text.

 .. code-block:: python